Directional field and the initial value problem

 - Przemysław Kajetanowicz

 The applet above illustrates the concept of the directional field of an ordinary differential equation and of the initial value problem.
 The initial value problem is: find the solution of the equation that satisfies for given .
 The last condition is equvalent to saying that the graph of the desired solution passes through .
 Use the mouse to move the point within the available area of the coordinate system.
 Geogebra recalculates the solution and displays its graph accordingly.
 Note: on some computers things may behave tardily.
-Also, this web version is slower than the original file opened in Geogebra.
 When the page loads, the default example shows the solution of with the initial condition .
 A general solution of the equation is the family of circles .
 This can be determined by appropriate calculation, but also guessed by inspecting the shape of the directional field.
 When the initial condition is additionally imposed, we get , hence .
 Solving the equation in and allowing for the fact that yields the solution .
 Note that the domain of the solution is the interval .
 Feel free to experiment with your own expressions .